JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 ### Workout Hierarchy

-OpenRowingMonitor recognizes three levels in a workout: the Session, the underlying Intervals and the Splits in these Intervals.
+OpenRowingMonitor recognizes three levels in a workout: the Session, the underlying Intervals and the Splits in these Intervals (see (the architecture document)[./Architecture.md#session-interval-and-split-boundaries-in-sessionmanagerjs] for a more detailed description).
 A PM5 recognizes either a workout with one or more Intervals of varying length, or a single workout with several underlying splits with identical length.
 Some apps (ErgZone) even optimize workouts with multiple identical intervals to a workout with splits.

 The [CsafeManagerService.js](../app/peripherals/ble/pm5/csafe-service/CsafeManagerService.js) therefore will map:

 * a fixed time/distance PM5 workout to a single OpenRowingMonitor Interval, and add the specified splits as OpenRowingMonitor splits if specified.
 * A PM5 workout with multiple intervals to multiple OpenRowingMonitor Intervals, without any splits specified (as they can't be specified by the PM5).

-This makes scoping of variables challenging (and this is not helped by the ambiguous description of most variables in [[1]](#1) and [[2]](#2)). [workoutSegment.js](../app/engine/utils/workoutSegment.js)'s default behaviour with missing split information is to 'inherit' the split parameters of the above interval (in essence making the split boundaries identical to the interval).
+This makes scoping of many variables challenging as it is unclear whether a variable is intended to capture a split or the interval.
+Concept2's ambiguous description of most variables in [[1]](#1) and [[2]](#2) does not provide any clarification here.

+[workoutSegment.js](../app/engine/utils/workoutSegment.js)'s default behaviour with missing split information helps here to overcome the structural issues.
+When split nformation is mising, it 'inherits' the split parameters of the above interval (in essence making the split boundaries identical to the interval).
 This makes the splits always contain the most granular division of the workout regardless of how the PM5 has communicated the workout.
 In reporting back to the app, the splits are thus the most likely basis for reporting in the PM5 emulated reporting.
 However, some variables seem to be scoped to the interval or workout level.
 A key reason for conducting the traces is to understand the scoping of each variable.

 ### Positioning rest intervals